 Wilderness First Responder (WFR): Training, Certification, and Course Guide

-A WFR knows how to assess injuries and treat common ones like cuts or broken bones, and deal with environmental issues like hypothermia, heat illnesses, and lightning.
+A WFR knows how to assess injuries and treat common ones like wounds and musculoskeletal injuries, and deal with environmental issues like hypothermia, heat illnesses, and lightning.
 They’re also trained in critical decision making, leadership, and evacuations.

 WFR Course Options at Boreal River